DaveStrickland/SimplePracticalAstronomy/README.md

 # Dependencies

-This library requires the user to have a working C++11 compiler.
+This library requires the user to have a working C++ compiler that honors the C++14 standard.
 At present, and by design, no external dependencies (e.g. boost) are required.
 It uses and includes the header-only `CUTE` unit testing framework created by Peter Sommerlad.

+Documentation uses `doxygen`, and code coverage requires `gcovr`, but neither of those are required to compile the code.

 # Build And Test